maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/index.md

-# Outline

-- [x] Extracted material from all previous years into a single outline to see a one page view of everything.
-- [x] Add new ideas to outline
-- [ ] Trim it down to fit into 45 minutes.

-## Overview
+# Overview

-- Setting up your dev environment
+- Setting up your dev environment 🧑‍💻
-- Troubleshoot web application
+- Troubleshoot web applications 💥
+  - DevTools intro
-  - Dev tools intro
+  - AI-based tools and helpers
   - Tips & Tricks
-  - AI-based tools and helpers
-- Maps SDK resources
+- Maps SDK resources 📍

+> speaker notes:
+>
+> TODO: trim it down to 45 minutes
+>
+> (Max) We will begin this session with a guide to setting up your development
+> environment for productivity.
+>
+> Then, would dive deep into Developer Tools available in the browser, try out
+> debugging an application and examine helpful AI-based tools.
+>
+> Finally, we would conclude with a list of resources available for the Maps SDK
+> for JavaScript for further learning.
+>
+> (Noah) There is a lot to cover today, so let's get started.

 ## Code Editor